AYAHUASCA PRE/POST DIETA

 *Critical Reminder:

-In the rare cases where past guests have ignored post-retreat restrictions, serious psychological and energetic consequences have occurred.
+In the rare cases where past guests have ignored post-retreat restrictions, psychological and energetic consequences have occurred.
+If you happen to eat something you shouldn’t, it wont break your diet fully as long as you don’t eat too much of it, just continue to avoid it after.

 The most critical restrictions post-retreat are: